-Soy protein has been discredited in recent years, in part because most soy is genetically modified (GM).
+Soy protein has been discredited in recent years because most soy is genetically modified (GM).
 However, there are some non-GM soy protein powder brands that you can buy.

-Other reasons why soy protein is not as popular include allergies to soy and concerns about potential negative health impacts, such as the risk of breast cancer.
+Other reasons why soy protein is not as popular include allergies to soy and concerns about potential adverse health impacts, such as the risk of breast cancer.

-However, a recent review noted that soy protein isolate contains plant compounds that have anticancer activity, including against breast cancer.
+However, a recent review noted that soy protein isolate contains plant compounds with anticancer activity, including against breast cancer.

 This review also found that some past concerns about the safety of soy were based on results from animal studies that do not necessarily apply to people.

 That said, it’s wise to use a variety of plant protein powders rather than relying on just one type.